Fubuki Kuno

-Fubuki Kuno (久野 吹雪, Kuno Fubuki) is a Japanese football player.
-She plays for Nojima Stella.
-She played for Japan national team.
+Fubuki Kuno (久野 吹雪, Kuno Fubuki) is a Japanese footballer who plays as a goalkeeper.
+She plays for Nojima Stella and has also played for Japan national team.

 Club career

 Kuno was born in Fujisawa on December 27, 1989.
 After graduating from Musashigaoka College, she joined INAC Kobe Leonessa in 2010.
 She moved to Iga FC Kunoichi in 2012.
 She plays 70 matches in L.League.
 In 2018, she moved to Nojima Stella Kanagawa Sagamihara.

 National team career

-In March 2013, Kuno was selected Japan national team for 2013 Algarve Cup.
-At this competition, on March 6, she debuted against Norway.
+In March 2013, Kuno was selected by the Japan national team for the 2013 Algarve Cup.
+On March 6, she debuted against Norway.